AstroMatt/astronaut-training-pl/_todo/13-european-astronauts-charter.rst

 Our Values
 ==========
 - **Sapientia**: We believe that Human Space Exploration is a wise choice by and for humankind.
 Sapientia reflects our commitment to pursue our goals for the advancement of humanity.

 - **Populus**: We put people first, in two ways: First, the purpose of our mission is to contribute to a better future for people on Earth.
-Second: Populus serves as a reflection of our repect for the people with whom we work: that we value their opinions, praise their work and compliment them for their support.
+Second: Populus serves as a reflection of our respect for the people with whom we work: that we value their opinions, praise their work and compliment them for their support.

 - **Audacia**: We acknowledge that Spaceflight is a dangerous endeavour.
 While accepting the risks inherently involved in space travel we work to minimise these risks whenever we can.
 Audacia reminds us that the rewards will be unparalleled if we succeed.